UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_2/topic_2.markdown

 * [Software Carpentry Tutorial](http://swcarpentry.github.io/shell-novice/)

-# Part 0 - Logging on to the servers:
+# 0 - Logging on to the servers:

 We have set up virtual machines (VM) for the workshop.
 You should have received an email about the particular VM you'll be using.
 To access the VMs we'll use a command line program called "Secure Shell" (```ssh```).